awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 The runtime interface emulator supports a subset of [environment variables](configuration-envvars.md) for the Lambda function in the local running image\.

-If your function uses security credentials, you can configure the credentials by setting the following environment variables:
+If your Lambda function uses security credentials, you can configure the credentials by setting the following environment variables:
 + `AWS_ACCESS_KEY_ID`
 + `AWS_SECRET_ACCESS_KEY`
 + `AWS_SESSION_TOKEN`
 + `AWS_REGION`

-To set the function timeout, configure `AWS_LAMBDA_FUNCTION_TIMEOUT`\.
-Enter the maximum number of seconds that you want to allow the function to run\.
+To set the Lambda function timeout, configure `AWS_LAMBDA_FUNCTION_TIMEOUT`\.
+Enter the maximum number of seconds that you want to allow the Lambda function to run\.

 The emulator does not populate the following Lambda environment variables\.
-However, you can set them to match the values that you expect when the function runs in the Lambda service:
+However, you can set them to match the values that you expect when the Lambda function runs in the Lambda service:
 + `AWS_LAMBDA_FUNCTION_VERSION`
 + `AWS_LAMBDA_FUNCION_NAME`
 + `AWS_LAMBDA_MEMORY_SIZE`